-A hearty hello and welcome to Americana: The Institute for the Study of American Popular Culture.
-We are a nonprofit organization dedicated to education through the publication
+A hearty hello and welcome to Americana.
+We are a nonprofit, independent press dedicated to positive social change through the publication

 exceptional American Studies

 scholarship, 1900 to present, and creative writing.
 We are especially interested in publishing material that examines such issues as social action, social justice, human rights, environmental awareness, the human condition, diversity, love, compassion, ethical and moral obligations.
 In other words, we are passionate about projects that empower and uplift humanity.

 The study of American history is not only a worthy endeavor it is a critical one.
 Only after knowing and understanding our past can we ensure positive change for the future.
-We, at Americana: The Institute for the Study of American Popular Culture, believe that there exists no better record of the history of America and Americans than in our culture.
+We, at Americana, believe that there exists no better record of the history of America and Americans than in our culture.
 There we will find the hopes, needs, dreams, and desires of the people.
 Through the careful analysis of our twentieth and twenty-first century American culture, we can more clearly understand where we have been and who we have been and thus consciously consider where we want to go, who we want to be, how we want to live, and what public policies we want to endorse as twenty-first century Americans.
 This process will also help us formulate our identities and find our ideological and spiritual direction.

 We also believe that creative writers contribute to cultural creation and the recording of crucial ideas.
 Thus we heartily support their work.
 Creative writers are as important as our historians in terms of understanding and recording important cultural moments.
 American citizenship is not a requirement for submitting to our journals, press, or contests; the only requirement is that the work hold some appeal for an American readership and bear some relationship with American culture.
 We extend a special invitartion to diverse, emerging, and over-fifty voices.
 We would love to hear from you.